pricemi115/homebridge-grumptech-volmon/README.md

 ### Manual Configuration
 If you would rather manually configure and run the plugin, you will find a sample _config.json_ file in the `./config` folder.
 It is left to the user to get the plugin up and running within homebridge.
 Refer to the section above for specifics on the configuration parameters.
 ## Usage
-When the plugin-starts, it will clear out the _battery service_ accessories detected from a prior run.
-It will then scan the system and create a _battery service_ accessory for each visibe (_located in `/Volumes`_) volume.
-The _battery level_ got each accessory will be set to the percentage of storage space remaining on the volume.
+When the plugin-starts, it will create a _battery service_ accessory for each visibe (_located in `/Volumes`_) volume.
+The _battery level_ for each accessory will be set to the percentage of storage space remaining on the volume.
 If the amount of remaining storage is below the _alert threahold_ the accessory will show the _low battery_ status.<br/>
 When viewing the details of an accessory, the accessory information section will display the _Volume UUID_ (if known) under the _Serial Number_ field and the _volume format_ under the _Model_ field.
 The plug-in version will show under the _Firmware_ field.<br/>
 <img src="./assets/home_app_ios_volume.png"
      alt="Home app ios volume"